echac555/sql_challenge/README.md

 The diagram is labelled as: QuickDBD-ERD.png

 Data Engineering:
-The schema of the code can be found labelled: schema.sql or QuickDBD-ERD.sql.
+The schema of the code can be found labelled: QuickDBD-ERD.sql.
 The latter was exported from the QuickDBD website when making the diagram.

 Please adhere to the following sequence of steps:
 1. Begin by executing all the scripts to create the tables.